I blamed it on my trail camera. Because of a little piece of modern technology and a memory card, every waking thought I had was consumed by the buck.

 All deer hunters know that whitetails can sense hunting pressure and will alter their behavior to survive.
 For example, the buck you saw on opening day suddenly becomes nocturnal.

 While attending Auburn University, Clint McCoy captured and placed tracking collars on 37 bucks living in the Brosnan Forest of South Carolina (Dorchester).
 McCoy used portable GPS technology to monitor bucks that ranged in ages from 1 ½ to 4 ½ years old.
 The equipment enabled McCoy to determine where each buck was every 30 minutes.
-All bucks were tracked from Aug.
-24 through Nov.
-22, with the rut occurring from late September through early October.
+All bucks were tracked for three months from August through November, with the rut occurring from late September through early October.

 To understand how much hunting pressure was placed on these deer, it’s important to know how hunters got around the area.
 All-terrain vehicles were used to transport hunters to and from stands, so there was minimal intrusion.
 The hunters’ level of experience ranged considerably.
 While some were relatively new to deer hunting, others were dyed-in-the-wool deer hunters.